approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 Each API request made by the web app is handled such that:

 * A reCAPTCHA V3 token is fetched via the included Google reCAPTCHA V3 script
-* An attestation request is made to the Approov cloud service with the reCAPTCHA V3 token
+* A web protection request is made to the Approov cloud service with the reCAPTCHA V3 token
-* The Approov token returned from the Approov attestation request is added as an header to the API request
+* The Approov token returned from the Approov web protection request is added as an header to the API request
 * The API request is made as usual by the web app

 The API backend will be the one deciding to allow or deny the action the user initiates from the web app.
 Never put logic in the web app itself to decide when the user is allowed or not to perform the action, because it can be easily bypassed and then the API will be left vulnerable.

 ### Approov Cloud Service

-The Approov cloud service attests with the Google reCAPTCHA V3 service the received token is legit, and then the attestation request is handled such that:
+The Approov cloud service checks with the Google reCAPTCHA V3 service that the received reCATPCHA V3 token is valid, and then the web protection request is handled such that:

 * If the reCAPTCHA V3 token check passes then a valid Approov token is returned to the web app
 * If the reCAPTCHA V3 token check fails then a legitimate looking Approov token will be returned